nightscout/trio-docs/docs/EN/settings/configuration/preferences/mainsettings.md

 # OpenAPS Main Settings
 :::{important}
 - **Insulin curve:** Choose the insulin used in your pump
-- **Max IOB:** Use the formula "average meal bolus + 3x max daily basal" to determine your Max IOB.
+- **Max IOB:** Use the formula "average meal bolus + 3x highest hourly basal" to determine your Max IOB.
 Increase slowly if more insulin is warranted
 - **Autosens Max/Min:** Increase the autosens max and autosens min to allow the system to choose more or less aggressive autotune and autosens values regarding your scheduled value.
 :::